 Coloring hair definitely has an effect on the moisture protein balance because with permanent color a chemical reaction is taking place inside the strand weakening the cuticle layer causing the hair to be more porous.
 The more porous the quicker your hair absorbs moisture.
 If it's too porous the hair doesn't retain any moisture and remains dry to the touch.
 This is always a risk with coloring hair.

-And since we love it when our hair grows and prospers, what about touch-ups?
+Since we love it when our hair grows and prospers, what about touch-ups?

 “As far as color maintenance, luckily for us curlies we don't feel the pressure to retouch a root as quickly as our straighter haired counterparts,” Branch says.
 As our natural color grows in—because the strand is growing from the root in a curly formation—it takes a longer time for that natural root color to be exposed, thereby extending the time that we need a root touch-up, she adds.